Running Ulula

 import ulula.setups.kelvin_helmholtz as setup_kh

-import ulula.run as ulula_run
+import ulula.core.run as ulula_run

 setup = setup_kh.SetupKelvinHelmholtz()